Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

 \section{The Unimodular Minkowski and Hausdorff Dimensions}

-This section presents new notions of dimension for unimodular discrete spaces.
-As mentioned in the introduction, the statistical homogeneity of unimodular discrete spaces is used to define discrete analogous of the Minkowski and Hausdorff dimensions.
+This section presents {the} new notions of dimension for unimodular discrete spaces.
+As mentioned in the introduction, the statistical homogeneity of unimodular discrete spaces is used to define discrete \formir{analogues} of the Minkowski and Hausdorff dimensions.
 Also, basic properties of these definitions are discussed.